Tallahassee National Cemetery

 Tallahassee National Cemetery is a 250 acre National Cemetery located in Tallahassee in Leon County, Florida.
-The cemetery is administered by the United States Department of Veterans Affairs.
+It is administered by the United States Department of Veterans Affairs.

 History

 The Veterans Administration purchased the 250-acre parcel of land in August 2012 for $6.8 million.
 On May 22, 2015, Tallahassee National Cemetery was dedicated.
 The cemetery is designed to accommodate the burials of over 83,000 veterans from Leon County and the surrounding area.

+Wreaths

+Wreaths Across America (WAA) is a nonprofit organization that distributes wreaths for placement on veterans' graves in military cemeteries.
+The United States Senate issued a December 2008 resolution that designated December 13, 2008, as Wreaths Across America Day.
+Subsequent WAA days have been designated on the 2nd or 3rd Saturday in December.
+The wreaths are retired (removed) in early January.